cms2l2v/2l2v_fwk/test/TStauStau/README.md

 (**ToDo: More details on how to do this**)

 Once all jobs and events have been processed, the resulting output must be merged (so we have a more reasonable number of files).
 The merged nTuples must also be small enough so that when running our analysis on each file, it does not take too much time (lxbatch has several queues, we want to use the 8nh queue, which has a limit of 8 "normalised" hours).
-However, before merging, we will create the pileup distributions for data, these should be used later in order to perform the pileup reweighting of the MC.
-For this, make sure you have ran the report crab command on each of the data datasets, this should create three files inside the directory "[DIR]/res/":
+However, before merging, we will create the pileup distributions and get the integrated luminosity for data, these should be used later in order to perform the pileup reweighting of the MC.
+For this, make sure you have ran the report crab command on each of the data datasets, which should create three files inside the directory "[DIR]/res/":
 - inputLumiSummaryOfTask.json   - This one holds the lumis that were requested to be run on (ie: the lumi mask given to crab).
 - task_missingLumiSummary.json  - This one, which was already mentioned, holds the missing lumisections, there shouldn't be any missing lumisections.
-- lumiSummary.json              - This one holds all the lumis that are present, it is the one we will be using.
+- lumiSummary.json              - This one holds all the lumis that are present, it is the one we will be using, either for obtaining the PU distribution or the integrated luminosity.

 ##### PU distribution calculation
 (*Instructions to produce PU distribution:* [TWiki](https://twiki.cern.ch/twiki/bin/viewauth/CMS/PileupJSONFileforData#Calculating_Your_Pileup_Distribu))